palvalab/ADHD/README.md

 # ADHD
-Code for "Is mild ADHD beneficial: Brain criticality is maximal with moderate ADHD symptom scores"
+Code for "Is mild Attention-Deficit/Hyperactivity Disorder beneficial?
+Brain criticality peaks at intermediate symptom scores across the population"